chzh9311/structural-triangulation/README.md

 Functions of the source code are:

+* `bl_estimate.py`: The implementation of a simple way to estimate bone lengths with given frame indices: Taking the average over all symmetric bones.
 * `config.py`: The configuration file, including the file paths and dataset info.
 * `structural_triangulation.py`: The main implementation file of Structural Triangulation.
 Inside there is a tree structure class (`DictTree`) and an estimation function (`Pose3D_estimate`).
 * `test.py`: The test file for public datasets.